Marijuana Defense Attorney, Fort Worth Texas

 According to the National Institute on Drug Abuse (NIDA), marijuana is the most commonly used illicit drug in the United States.
 Referred to as “marihuana” in the Texas Controlled Substances Act, marijuana more frequently goes by such street names as pot, weed, dope, or a variety of other slang terms.

 While some states have made efforts in recent years to decriminalize or outright legalize the possession medical or even recreational use of cannabis, marijuana remains illegal under Texas state law.
 Possession of even a seemingly minuscule amount of this controlled substance can result in criminal charges that carry extremely serious and long-lasting penalties.
+Finding the right marijuana defense laywer can be critical.

 Fort Worth Marijuana Defense Lawyer